xmartlabs/blog/_posts/2022-03-03-10-years-in-tech-industry.md

 ## 8. Know who you don’t want to become

 We didn't have a completely clear vision of what we wanted to be.
 However, we did know what we didn't want to become: a colder, more transactional, and corporative business.
-Perhaps it's not the easiest way of carrying out a company because some things are left to luck, but it worked for us, especially at the outset.
+Perhaps it's not the easiest way of carrying out a company because some things are left to chance, but it worked for us, especially at the outset.
 We always bet on organic growth and set up objectives based on the opportunities that came up or on aspects we need to improve.

 Whether you prefer a more quantitative approach or not, it's equally as important to know where you don't want to be than where you do.